DEFRAYING THE ECONOMIC COSTS OF DISASTERS

 NATURAL DISASTER LOSSES IN THE UNITED STATES, FIRST HALF 2015

 CATASTROPHES IN THE UNITED STATES

-Property Claim Services (PCS), a division of Verisk Analytics, defines a catastrophe as an event that causes $25 million or more in insured property losses and affects a significant number of property/casualty policyholders and insurers.
-The estimates in the following chart represent anticipated insured losses from catastrophes on an industrywide basis, reflecting the total net insurance payment for personal and commercial property lines of insurance covering fixed property, vehicles, boats, related-property items, business interruption and additional living expenses.
+Property Claim Services (PCS), a Verisk Analytics business, defines a catastrophe as an event that causes $25 million or more in insured property losses and affects a significant number of property/casualty (P/C) policyholders and insurers.
+PCS estimates represent anticipated insured losses from natural and man-made catastrophes on an industrywide basis, reflecting the total net insurance payment for personal and commercial property lines of insurance covering fixed property, vehicles, boats, related-property items, business interruption and additional living expenses.
 They exclude loss-adjustment expenses.
-Property/casualty insurance industry catastrophes losses in the United States plummeted from $35.0 billion in 2012 to $12.9 billion in 2013, the lowest since 2009’s $10.6 billion in insured losses, according to PCS.
-While insured catastrophe losses and the number of claims fell well below the 10-year average in 2013, the number of catastrophes rose to 31 from 28 in 2013.
+P/C insurance industry catastrophes losses in the United States rose to $15.5 billion in 2014 from $13.1 billion in 2013 according to PCS, the second consecutive below-average year of losses.
+The number of claims reached 2.1 million in 2014, compared with 1.8 million in 2013.
+The number of catastrophes rose to 31 from 28 in 2013.
 Munich Re estimates shown below are for natural catastrophes only.